 Blockchain technology allows for transparent, peer-managed, secure data tracking across computing devices, and creates a public, chronological database.

-Why is this so useful for healthcare?
+Why is this so useful for healthcare data?

-Blockchain has potential to offer new solutions in healthcare because it is:
+Blockchain in healthcare has potential to offer new solutions because it is:

 Consistent: With blockchain, data can’t differ across databases because there is one single record.
 This reduces issues with duplicate or tampered data and makes the data itself much more accessible, rather than trapping it in different organizations’ record-keeping systems.